Fall 2024 Conference Agenda

 Chair: Aisha Pittman, NAACOS

-The election outcome will guide future healthcare policies, including approaches for advancing value-based care.
-Join us to learn about the potential implications under a Trump or Biden administration.
+The election outcome will guide future health care policies, including approaches for advancing value-based care.
+Join us to learn about the potential implications under a Trump or Harris administration.
 Additionally, Congress has been working to consider long-term solutions for improving physician payment.
-This session will cover all the latest in healthcare policy as well as provide an update on how NAACOS is advocating for our members to advance value.
+This session will cover all the latest in health care policy as well as provide an update on how NAACOS is advocating for our members to advance value.

 Capital/Congress